Traman2/ElevAIte/README.md

 - **Email Reminders**: Automated email notifications to remind users about upcoming tasks, deadlines, and important events.
 - **Native Browser Notification Support**: Real-time browser notifications to keep users updated on tasks, transactions, and reminders without needing to check their email.

-## What seperates Schedgy from the Competition 🏆
+## What seperates ElevAIte from the Competition 🏆

-Schedgy stands out from other productivity and budgeting apps by combining multiple essential tools into a single, unified platform designed specifically for students.
-Unlike other solutions that require juggling between different apps for budgeting, planning, and tracking academic activities, Schedgy offers:
+ElevAIte stands out from other productivity and budgeting apps by combining multiple essential tools into a single, unified platform designed specifically for students.
+Unlike other solutions that require juggling between different apps for budgeting, planning, and tracking academic activities, ElevAIte offers:

 - **All in One Dashboard**: Manage finances, academic schedules, and personal tasks from a single interface.
 - **Spending Insights with Maps**: Visualize where your money goes using Google Maps integration, helping you identify spending patterns and save more effectively.